FreePYQ logoFreePYQ

 Explanation:

 Starting at K: East 12 km, right (south) 10 km, left (east) 3 km, right (south) 5 km, right (west) 18 km, right (north) 15 km.
 Net movement: East 12+3=15, West 18 → 15-18=3 km West.
 North-South: South 10+5=15, North 15 → net 0.
-Thus, 3 km west (D).
+So, 3 km west (D).

 Question 78